MarioCatuogno/Clean-macOS/doc/SETUP.md

 Do a fresh install of macOS (version 10.12+) and after your first access to macOS follow the instructions below:

+1. Update macOS via Mac App Store and signin with your AppleID
-1. Open __Terminal.app__ and download the project with the following command `git clone https://github.com/MarioCatuogno/Clean-macOS.git ~/cleanMacOS`
+2. Open __Terminal.app__ and download the project with the following command `git clone https://github.com/MarioCatuogno/Clean-macOS.git ~/cleanMacOS`
-2. Install command line developer tool if asked by clicking on `Install`
+3. Install command line developer tool if asked by clicking on `Install`
-3. Choose a configuration file from `~/cleanMacOS/profiles`, copy it into `~/cleanMacOS/` and rename it as `Brewfile`
+4. Choose a configuration file from `~/cleanMacOS/profiles`, copy it into `~/cleanMacOS/` and rename it as `Brewfile`
-4. Launch the command `chmod -R 777 ~/cleanMacOS/`
+5. Launch the command `chmod -R 777 ~/cleanMacOS/`
-5. Open __Terminal.app__ and run the following command `~/cleanMacOS/cleanMacOS.sh`, the following promtp will appear from which you can choose one of the options:
+6. Open __Terminal.app__ and run the following command `~/cleanMacOS/cleanMacOS.sh`, the following promtp will appear from which you can choose one of the options:

 <p align="center">
   <a href="https://github.com/MarioCatuogno/Clean-macOS">
   <img width=600px src="https://raw.githubusercontent.com/MarioCatuogno/Clean-macOS/master/img/scrn_cleanmacos_terminal.png" alt="Clean-macOS terminal"><br></a>
 </p>

-6. Signin with your AppleID via Mac App Store
 7. Input number __1__ (`Install Homebrew`) to install Homebrew package and dependencies
 8. Input number __2__ (`Install Applications`) to install binaries, cask and Mac Apple Store application listed in `Brewfile` file
 9. Input number __3__ (`Configure macOS`) to configure macOS with useful commands